 The Design Review Board acts on Design Review applications at public hearings.
 The Design Review Board also reviews any variance applications associated with the site plan and design of the project simultaneously; other variances are reviewed by the Planning Commission.
-No additional discretionary review is required to approve housing projects in the above listed zones.
 If the decision of the Design Review Board or Planning Commission is appealed to the Town Council, the Town Council will hold a hearing and make the final decision on the application.
-The Design Review process for both single-family and multifamily development typically has the elements and timeline shown in Table 2122.
+The Design Review process for both single-family and multifamily development typically has the elements and timeline shown in Table 22.